hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

-You can see in Figure 4 that your model is actually better than a random model, which is not something you were able to know from the models accuracies (they were equivalent: around 0.86 for the random model and 0.87 for your model).
+You can see in Figure 4 that your model is actually better than a random model, which is not something you were able to know from the model accuracies (they were equivalent: around 0.86 for the random model and 0.87 for your model).

 Visual inspection is good, but it would also be crucial to have a single